Our interactive wholesale market indicators

 In our monitoring of the wholesale energy market for gas and electricity, we collect and analyse a large range of data.
 Our wholesale indicators give a snapshot of this .
 They are derived from our monitoring framework which underpins our ongoing assessment of the wholesale energy market in Great Britain.
 You can view the assessments in the related publications section below.

 These market indicators and data are not intended for use or to be relied on for any commercial purposes.
 View copyright and disclaimer

 If you have feedback on the indicators, please contact us.

 Wholesale Forward Delivery Contracts Price Trends

 These charts represent the wholesale prices that suppliers typically face when buying gas or electricity to supply their customers.
 The cost of suppliers purchasing wholesale energy is the largest component of a customer’s bill.
-This can account for up to 40% of a customer’s overall bill.
 Wholesale prices can vary significantly compared to other components of a household bill.
-We take wholesale prices into account when setting the level of the Price Cap at the beginning of February and August.
+We take wholesale prices into account when setting the level of the Price Cap.

 Wholesale Day Ahead Contracts Price Trends

 Day ahead contracts show the price evolution in the spot market.
 These markets can be very volatile and impact the forward price trends shown above.